NativeScript/docs-v7/ui/ui-with-xml.md

 ```JavaScript
 numbers, strings, null, undefined
 ```
-## Platform-Specific Declarations
+## Platform-specific declarations

-To declare a platform-specific property value or platform-specific component in the `XML`, you can use following syntax:
+To declare a platform-specific property value or platform-specific component in the `XML`, you can use the following syntax:

-### Platform-Specific Property Value
+### Platform-specific property value
 ```XML
 <Page>
   <TextField ios:editable='False' android:editable='True' />
 </Page>
 ```
-### Platform-Specific Component Declaration
+### Platform-specific component declaration
 ```XML
 <Page>
   <ios>